jerdog/demystifying-devex-slidev/slides.md

 A strong community provides developers with a sense of belonging and a platform for shared learning.

 Strategies:
-- Foster internal developer communities through forums, Slack channels, and knowledge-sharing sessions.
+[click]- Foster internal developer communities through forums, Slack channels, and knowledge-sharing sessions.
-- Encourage mentorship programs to help new developers grow and learn from experienced colleagues.
+[click]- Encourage mentorship programs to help new developers grow and learn from experienced colleagues.
 -->

 ---